Automattic/vip-block-data-api/README.md

 return apply_filters( 'vip_block_data_api__rest_validate_post_id', $is_valid, $post_id );
 ```

-For example, this filter can be used to allow only published `page` types to be available:
+For example, this filter can be used to allow only pages that are published to be available:

 ```php
 add_filter( 'vip_block_data_api__rest_validate_post_id', function( $is_valid, $post_id ) {